shrutiprakashgupta/RISCV_Formal_Verification/hazard_detect/README.md

 - Description: Execute stage output - decided on the basis of hazard existance.
 10. Assumptions: All of the assumptions are forcing the data values to be different for easy tracking of at the output (waveform level).
 However, these are not hard restrictions.
 11. Assertions: The assertions check if the hazardous cases are being detected or not.

+# Errors/Bugs detected
+1. The precedence between data from execute and memory stage, in case both the hazards occur simultaneously was wrong before.
+The execute stage should get the preference as it corresponds to curr-1 instruction while the memory stage corresponds to curr-2 instruction and will be overwritten by the curr-1 instruction output.